tallmanbrew/verify-secrets/README.md

 # GitHub Action: Verify Secrets

-This action will verify all secrets used in your workflow files are defined as GitHub secrets.
+This action will verify all secrets referenced in your workflow files, checking if they appear to be available in your GitHub environment.

 ## Features

 - Automatically detects secrets referenced with `${{ secrets.SECRET_NAME }}` syntax
-- Verifies secrets exist at repository, organization, and environment level
+- Provides best-effort verification that secrets exist in your environment
 - No configuration required - just add the action to your workflow
 - Supports GitHub's built-in secrets like `GITHUB_TOKEN`
-- Detects environment-specific secrets
+- Works with repository, organization, and environment secrets

 ## Usage